Code-Institute-Submissions/hogwarts-house-sorting/README.md

 Use this part of the README to link to your TESTING.md file - you can view the example TESTING.md file [here](milestone1-testing.md)

 ## Credits

-👩🏻‍💻 View an example of a completed Credits section [here](https://github.com/kera-cudmore/BookWorm#Credits)

-The Credits section is where you can credit all the people and sources you used throughout your project.

 ### Code Used
 - [GreatStack:](https://www.youtube.com/watch?v=PBcqGxrr9g8&t=27s)